 The market interest rates are expected to climb up further and stabilize at a moderate level without discouraging the credit growth in the economy as it is crucial to enhance the economic activities in the long term.
 This would ease off the pressure on hyper-inflation and heavy depreciation of rupee against dollars.
-The rising interest rates would be beneficial for the Fund.
 At present, Sri Lanka has already commenced the process of obtaining the assistance from IMF in an effort to reschedule the debt payments and boost the foreign reserves of the country.
 Taking these factors into account, the Fund is currently invested in short term Treasury bills and Repurchase Agreements.
 The objective of the Fund is to provide liquidity and maximize returns for the investor.
 The Managers will continue to monitor the changing environment to address any change required in the asset allocation in order to meet the Fund objective.